ddmoitra/Patient_Attendance_Prediction/README.md

 ### Detailed Description

-* There are 3 classifiaction ML models used in this project - Random Forest, Logistic Regression and Decision Trees that are applied on the source files using
+* There are 3 classification ML models used in this project - Random Forest, Logistic Regression and Decision Trees that are applied on the source files using

 * The features matrix of this model include Age, Hipertension, Diabetes, Alcoholism, Handcap and SMS_received.
 The target vector is a binary output - Sho/No-Show.